zulip/zulip-gci/tasks/interactive-bots.md

 *feature* bot.`.

 * Create a pull request in the `zulip/zulip` repository, with title `interactive bots: Create *feature* bot.`.
-Link to your GCI task in comment section.
+Link of your pull request to your GCI task in comment section.

 *Completion criteria:* Mentors will check if the new bot fulfills the feature requirements.

 ### Task Type D: Create your own bot

-We recommend claiming this task after completing Task Type A and Task Type B.
+We recommend claiming this task type after completing Task Type A and Task Type B.

 * Come up with an idea for your own interactive bot that would improve Zulip.
-Make sure to make clear what would be expected of the bot -  what messages should it react to, what should it do with the message content and where should it post any output.
+Make sure to make clear what would be expected of the bot - the kind of messages it should react to, what it should do with the message content and where it should post any output.

 * Present your idea for an interactive bot on the `interactive bots` topic on the `GCI tasks` stream.
 Consult with mentors and make sure your idea is approved